beached/daw_json_link/readme.md

 ## Global
 ###### [Top](#content)

 There are two possible ways of handling errors.
-The first, `abort( );` on an error in data.
-Or the, second, throw a `daw::json::json_exception`. json_exception has a member function `std::string_view reason( ) const`.
-You can control which method is used by defining `DAW_JSON_DONT_USE_EXCEPTIONS` to make code noexcept.
-In addition, you can control if the checks are only done in only debug mode `DAW_JSON_CHECK_DEBUG_ONLY`.
-In some cases, exporting strings the underlying libraries may throw too.
-However, the codebase is designed to work around -fno-exceptions and current will abort on error in those cases
+The default is to throw a `daw::json::json_exception` on an error in the data. `json_exception` has a member function `std::string_view reason( ) const` akin to `std::exception`'s `what( )`.
+Second, calling `std::terminate( );` on an error in data.
+If you want to disable exceptions in an environment that has them, you can defined `DAW_JSON_DONT_USE_EXCEPTIONS` to disable exception throwing by the library.

 # Deserializing/Parsing
 ###### [Top](#content)

-This can be accomplished by writing a function called json_data_contract_for with a single arugment that is your type.
+This can be accomplished by writing a function called json_data_contract_for with a single argument that is your type.
 The library is only concerned with it's return value.
 For example:

 ```c++
 #include <daw/json/daw_json_link.h>